-- > His or her filing status is married filing separately, and his or her spouse itemizes deductions on their return. - He or she is filing a tax return for a short tax year because of a change in his or her annual accounting period.
-He or she is a nonresident or dual-status alien during the year.
-He or she is considered a dual-status alien if - He or she is a nonresident or dual-status alien during the year.
+- > His or her filing status is married filing separately, and his or her spouse itemizes deductions on their return. - > He or she is filing a tax return for a short tax year because of a change in his or her annual accounting period. - He or she is a nonresident or dual-status alien during the year.
 He or she is considered a dual-status alien if he or she was both a nonresident and resident alien during the year.